 A study of successful business practices in the global marketplace.
 Areas of coverage include: levels of international involvement, organizational behavior across cultures, the environment of global marketing, identifying global opportunities, and international market planning and strategy.
 Prerequisite: MARK 380 & MANG 360.
 3 credits.

 Policymaking and operating decisions of the marketing manager and tools available to aid in solving marketing problems.
-Prerequisites: FINA 350, MANG 360, MARK 380, plus senior standing.
+Prerequisites: FINA 350, MANG 360, MARK 381 and 383, plus senior standing.
 3 credits.
 SP

 This course focuses on the marketing of new products, including strategy, planning, analysis, and implementation.
 Of interest are the concepts and tools to be used in successful development and marketing of new products.
 Specific decisions to understand include: product policy formulation, the selection of product market strategies, and new product development process.
 Prerequisite: MARK 380.
 3 credits.